-SW.5.4 Location of Work, Work Site and Delivery Point
+SW.5.3 Location of work, work site and delivery point

-The work will be done at the Inuvik Satellite Station Facility (ISSF) in Inuvik, Northwest Territories.
-It is located just off the Dempster Highway - roughly 3 km from the Mike Zubko Airport (YEV) and 10 km from Inuvik town center.
+The work will be done at the ISSF in Inuvik, Northwest Territories.
+It is located just off the Dempster Highway about 3 km from the Mike Zubko Airport (YEV) and 10 km from Inuvik town centre.